 Forget boring, stuffy Chinese lessons conducted by a stern, forbidding schoolmistress.
 Learning Chinese can be fun.
 For more than 25 years, Hua Language Centre has been working at inspiring a love for the language.

-Jaclyn Yap, mother of a five-year-old boy, was encouraged by her son’s enthusiasm about lessons at the centre.
+Jaclyn Yap, a mother of a five-year-old boy, was encouraged by her son’s enthusiasm about lessons at the centre.
 “I was so surprised when he took the flashcards out from his Hua tote bag and asked me to revise it with him!” she said.

 The team of MOE-certified teachers at Hua Language Centre, led by Mr Chew, are trained to motivate children to learn with age-appropriate methods – and to keep learning fun.